rafatrigo/RAFAEL_TRIGO_TEST_DEV_1/README.md

 ### **3.4 - TASK 4** ###

 You are almost there.
-Now you need to show that you know how to work with java objects (JSON)
+Now you need to show that you know how to work with javascript objects (JSON)

 * Create a input field that filters the companies by name or segment.